erigontech/erigon/docs/programmers_guide/guide.md

 Our approach would be to generate some additional information, which we will call "structural information", for each chunk, as well as for the composition of chunks.
 This structural information can be a sequence of these "opcodes":

 1. `LEAF length-of-key`
 2. `BRANCH set-of-digits`
 3. `EXTENSION key`

 The description of semantics would require the introduction of a stack, which can contain hashes, or nodes of the tree.

+`LEAFVAL` opcode consumes the next value in the key-value pair, and pushes it on top of the stack.

 `LEAF` opcode consumes the next key-value pair, creates a new leaf node and pushes it onto the stack.
 The operand `length-of-key` specifies how many digits of the key become part of the leaf node.
 For example, for the leaf `11` in our example, it will be 6 digits, and for the leaf `12`, it will be 4 digits.
+Special case of `length-of-key` being zero, pushes the value onto the stack and discards the key.

 `BRANCH` opcode has a set of digits as its operand.
 This set can be encoded as a bitset, for example.
-The action of this opcode is to pop the same number of items from the stack as the number of digits in the operand's set, creates a branch node, and pushes it onto the stack.
+The action of this opcode is to pop the same number of items from the stack as the number of digits in the operand's set, create a branch node, and push it onto the stack.
 Sets of digits can be seen as the horizonal rectangles on the picture `prefix_groups_4`.
+The correspondence between digits in the operand's set and the items poped from the stack is as follows.
+If the special, 17th digit is not present in the set, then the top of the stack (item being popped off first) corresponds to the highest digit, and the item being popped off last corresponds to the lowest digit in the set.
+If the 17th digit is present (it is used to embed leaf values into branch nodes), then the corresponding item is the one popped off the stack last (after the one corresponding to the lowest non-special digit).

 `EXTENSION` opcode has a key as its operand.
 This key is a sequence of digits, which, in our example, can only be of length 1, but generally, it can be longer.
 The action of this opcode is to pop one item from the stack, create